MicrosoftDocs/dynamics-365-fraud-protection/content/lists-rules.md

 A rule can be edited after it's created.
 To change its settings, select it in the list, make your changes, and save.
 Active rules are indicated in the list with a green dot.
 To enable, disable, or delete a rule, select the vertical ellipsis on the right side of the page and select from the available choices.

 > [!NOTE]
-> For purchase transactions, if no rules are configured yet or no configured rules reject a transaction, the default decision returned is to accept the transaction.
-This is not a recommendation, only a baseline intended to simplify your process when configuring new rule conditions.
-Once you have created rules, the decisions returned by Dynamics 365 Fraud Protection will reflect your chosen settings.
+> For purchase transactions, if no rules are configured yet the default recommendation returned is to accept the transaction.
+Once you have created rules, the recommendations returned by Dynamics 365 Fraud Protection will reflect your chosen settings.